 East Asia.
 In the Philippines, Sisters and Associates are dedicated to the care of the earth, and indigenous people's education and rights.
 Pakistani Sisters provide medical, educational and social support to the community of brick-kiln workers in bonded labor known as modern-day slaves.
 In Indonesia the poor in the suburbs of two large cities receive health care and accompaniment and Sister Dr. Anke Boeckenfoerde does research and provides hands-on support for those with mental illness.

 Europe.
-Belgium, Germany, England, Italy and The Netherlands, home to MMS, are increasingly multicultural and urban.
+Belgium, Germany, England, Italy and The Netherlands are increasingly multicultural and urban.
 We work with those with chronic, terminal or psychiatric illnesses, among them many homeless and migrants, those suffering from addiction, the handicapped, elderly and those needing spiritual support.